Overview

 custom_postgres_types

-If you have custom Postgres types in your backend database schema, older versions of the PowerSync Service
+If you have custom Postgres types in your backend source database schema, older versions of the PowerSync Service

 would not recognize these values and sync them with the textual wire representation used by Postgres.